Frequently Asked Questions

 - Do you travel internationally?

 Yes.
-We've worked in Singapore, Canada, Africa, England, India and a number of other exotic places.
+We've worked in Singapore, Canada, England, India, Australia, Dominican Republic, Scotland, Belgium, and Holland.
 We do charge a per diem, however, for travel outside of the U.S.

 - Do you think Elvis is still alive?